Remote Learning at Dedworth Middle School

 - Download or log into Microsoft Teams via the App or Web and ensure that my password works.

 - Familiarise myself with Microsoft Teams.
 Find my class groups and calendar invites for my live lessons/ check in sessions.
-These will appear throughout the week of the 11th of January.

 - Make daily checks on my Teams class pages to ensure I am accessing all messages from teachers about my learning and any scheduled live sessions.